Azure/azure-sdk-for-net/sdk/eventhub/Azure.Messaging.EventHubs/samples/Sample04_PublishingEvents.md

 To ensure consistent performance and throughput, it is common for applications to make decisions around the pattern of publishing that they use - adjusting the frequency that batches are sent and how many operations take place concurrently.
 Because the `EventHubBufferedProducerClient` manages batches and publishing in the background, your application cannot directly control these aspects.

+Because the handlers are awaited, it is strongly advised that you *not* invoke `CloseAsync` or `DisposeAsync` from the handlers; doing so is likely to result in a deadlock scenario.
+It is safe to attempt to resend events by adding them to the back of the buffer by calling `EnqueueEventAsync` or `EnqueueEventsAsync`

 By default, the `EventHubBufferedProducerClient` uses a set of values that will perform well for general-case scenarios, balancing consistent performance with ensuring that the order of events is maintained.
 In the case where your application has different needs, it can provide a set of options when constructing the producer that will influence publishing behavior and help ensure that it is optimal for your specific scenarios.

 The performance-related settings are: